Talking to the media about environmental illness (MCS or EHS)

 A common request by people with MCS is to be interviewed outside and ask the journalist to refrain from using any scented products.
 This does not make them safe, but it all helps.

-In two cases the journalists agreed to a more elaborate cleanup, including showers and borrowed clothes and not staying at a motel.
+In two cases the journalists agreed to a more elaborate cleanup, including showers and borrowed clothes and not staying at a motel or renting a car.
 It went well in the first case, but in the second case the journalist was a bit of a princess and she focused her whole story on these things, in a way that was way out of proportion to the actual events.

 People with EHS can request a wired microphone, as most mics are wireless today.
 The video journalist may need to bring a tripod to hold the microphone.